Azure-Samples/Orleans-Cluster-on-Azure-Container-Apps/README.md

 1. Use GitHub Actions, Bicep, and the Azure CLI to deploy a cloud-native .NET application to Azure Container Apps.
 2. Monitor the app in real-time using the Orleans Dashboard.
 3. Simulate load by increasing the number of Worker services in the Azure portal.
-4. Scale the back end out.
-5. Scale the simulation back to zero client load.
-6. Scale the back end down to a minimal load.